HomeResources › Google LSA for Water Damage Restoration

 Letting IICRC certification expire

-If your IICRC cert expires, your LSA ads stop running.
-You may not notice immediately, but the calls stop.
-Set a calendar alert 60 days before your renewal date.
-Upload the updated cert to your LSA account as soon as it's renewed.
-This catches most restoration companies off guard at least once.
+If your IICRC cert expires, your LSA ads stop running, often without an obvious notification.
+The calls simply stop.
+Set a calendar alert 60 days before your renewal date and upload the updated cert to your LSA account immediately upon renewal.
+This catches most restoration companies off guard at least once, and the revenue lost during even a few days of downtime can be substantial.

 LSA vs. Google Ads for Water Damage Restoration

-Start with LSA if you're new to paid Google advertising.
-The pay-per-lead model reduces risk, the verification process builds trust with customers, and the lead quality for emergency restoration searches is outstanding.
-Once your LSA volume is consistent and your team can handle more work, layer in Google Search Ads to capture homeowners earlier in the process — pre-loss planning, mold inspection, insurance remediation questions — traffic that LSA doesn't reach on its own.
+Start with LSA to capture the emergency calls that are happening in your market right now.
+The pay-per-lead model limits your risk, the IICRC verification builds customer trust, and the lead quality for emergency restoration searches is the highest of any advertising channel available.
+Once your LSA volume is consistent and your 24/7 operations are dialed in, layer in Google Search Ads to capture mold inspection leads, commercial restoration contracts, and the insurance-process research traffic that LSA does not reach on its own.

 How to Track Your Restoration LSA Results